Floogen/JojaOnline/README.md

 The shop will randomly pick a stocked item everyday to put on sale.
 The sale price is picked at random between `minSalePercentage` and`maxSalePercentage`.

 ### ---Limitations---
 The maximum amount of **unique** items per order is 10.
 You can, however, have as many orders as you'd like.
-For example, you could place two seperate orders on the same day with next day shipping.
+For example, you could place two separate orders on the same day with next day shipping.
 Both orders would then arrive on the next morning.

 ## Configurations
 This mod creates a `config.json` under the `...\JojaOnline\JojaOnline` folder.
 It contains a few options that you can modify to change how **JojaOnline** interacts with the game.